 The HSBC Gold Mastercard can help someone who wants to make a large purchase and pay it down over 18 months without any interest.
-Consumers can also use this card to save on interest costs on balances transferred within the first 60 days of account opening.
-If you’re carrying high-interest debt on another credit card, this card can help you save money while you pay down the debt.
+Consumers can also use this card to save interest costs on balances transferred within the first 60 days of account opening, although you may want to be wary of the elevated balance transfer fee if you have a big balance.

 Good 0% interest offers

-- Hardly any fees: The HSBC Gold Mastercard doesn’t charge an annual fee or foreign transaction fees.
+- Few fees: The HSBC Gold Mastercard doesn’t charge an annual fee or foreign transaction fees.
 You won’t pay a late fee on your first late payment, and there’s no penalty interest rate, either.

-- No rewards: Some of the top 0% interest credit cards let you earn rewards on your purchases, but the HSBC Gold Mastercard doesn’t have a rewards program.
+- No rewards: Some of the top intro 0% interest purchase rate credit cards let you earn rewards on your purchases, but the HSBC Gold Mastercard doesn’t have a rewards program.

 How to Get the Most Out of This Card